Minimally Invasive Bunion Surgery (Keyhole Bunion Surgery)

 This is an age old question and often footwear has been blamed – especially narrow or pointy shoes.
 It’s now well recognised that bunions are indeed passed down from generation to generation.
 Occasionally they skip a generation and very rarely a patient cannot point to a family member with bunions from memory.
 In the later stretchy tissue and biomechanics are to blame.
 Unfortunately we cannot do anything about what we inherit but we can seek advice on how to treat bunions.

 How can you treat bunions?

 With early or mild bunions some footwear modification can help.
 There is a limit to the width of shoes they we can buy and walk in comfortably though.
 No splinting and toe separators works to stop bunions.
 No medication can stop or prevent bunions.
 No insoles can generally help with bunions.
 The pain from a bunion is mainly from the bump and this must be addressed.
-I advise keyhole bunion surgery for this.
+We advise keyhole bunion surgery for this.